 The Naval War College subscribes to four collections that provide electronic books (eBooks) to the college community.
 These four eBook resources require a bit of adjustment in terms of how they are used.
-The four eBook databases, eBrary, EBSCOhost, OECD and ACLS Humanities are all described in depth in the boxes below.
+The four eBook databases, ebook Central, EBSCOhost, OECD and ACLS Humanities are all described in depth in the boxes below.

 What is a platform and why does it make working with eBooks seem so difficult?